sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/performance-budget/index.md

 {:toc}

 ## Performance budget
 Have you heard of a performance budget?
-If not, please read the excellent posts by Tim Kadlec [Setting a performance budget](http://timkadlec.com/2013/01/setting-a-performance-budget/) and [Fast enough](http://timkadlec.com/2014/01/fast-enough/).
+If not, please go read these excellent posts by Tim Kadlec.
+Don't worry we will be here when you get back.
+[Setting a performance budget](http://timkadlec.com/2013/01/setting-a-performance-budget/) and [Fast enough](http://timkadlec.com/2014/01/fast-enough/).
 Also read Daniel Malls [How to make a performance budget](http://danielmall.com/articles/how-to-make-a-performance-budget/).
-After that, continue setup sitespeed.io :)
+Welcome back, let's continue the setup of sitespeed.io performance budgets. :)

 ### How it works